 Here are food resources provided through the Access Resource Center office:

-- BCC Food Pantry – Loew Hall 125 – students, staff, faculty can shop for their household.
-Students facing a food emergency can take home nutritionally balanced, non-perishable food.
-Access Resource Center staff connects students to sustainable food sources, primarily the Supplemental Nutrition Assistance Program (SNAP).
+- BCC Food Pantry – All CUNY and BCC students facing food insecurities can take home nutritionally balanced, non-perishable food from the Bronco food pantry.
+Broadcasts are sent regularly with days, times and registration links.
+Students must register in advance to participate.
+ARC staff also connects students to sustainable food sources, primarily the Supplemental Nutrition Assistance Program (SNAP).

 - Food pantries and soup kitchens

 - Food Bank for New York City has a searchable map where you can find a nearby food pantry, soup kitchen or SNAP enrollment site

 - Plentiful can help you make an appointment to visit a food pantry.
 Text “FOOD” to PANTRY (726-879) to get started.
 Or for Android users, download the app.

 - The CUNY Urban Food Policy Institute is an academic research and action center at the CUNY Graduate School of Public Health and Health Policy located in Harlem, NYC.